Peejong/tribute_page/README.md

-This page was not responsive in any device.
+This page was not responsive in device (larger screen, tablet portrait, tablet landscape, and phones.